solarwinds/apm-ruby/README.md

 end
 ```

 `add_tracer` can add a custom span to the specified instance or class method that is already defined.
-It requires the custom span name and optionally takes the span kind and additional attributes in hash format:
+It can optionally set the span kind and additional attributes provided in hash format:

 ```ruby
 add_tracer :method_name, 'custom_span_name', { attributes: { 'any' => 'attributes' }, kind: :span_kind }